-With the passage of the Federal FAST Act, there is more certainty regarding federal support through 2020 but the levels of funding remained below the previous funded levels.
+With the passage of the Federal FAST Act, there was more certainty regarding federal support through 2020 but the levels of funding remained below the previous funded levels.
 And there continues to be uncertainty about the level of state funding that will be dedicated to public transportation.
 Intercity Transit was awarded \$1,134,680 for Route 612 Express Service Operating Funds, \$3,084,000 for "The One" BRT Demonstration Project, \$2,280,850 for Special Needs/DAL Operating Funds, \$698,942 for the purchase of six DAL vehicles, \$750,000 to operate DASH Service and \$220,000 for our Regional Vanpool Program.

-Staff is focused on completing construction at the Olympia Transit Center late 2019/early 2020.
+Construction at the Olympia Transit Center was completed in early 2020.
 Bringing a regional carrier, such as Greyhound, on site was envisioned with the construction of the original OTC facility almost 25 years ago but was beyond our financial means.
 Over the last 24 years, the number of passengers moving through the transit center has outstripped its ability to serve its customer's needs.
 The accumulation of state and federal grants, and the dedication of local funds will allow for additional bus bays, covered passenger waiting areas, restroom facilities and space to support staff.

-A major challenge facing Intercity Transit is the cost to address significant capacity, aging and seismic concerns at the Operations/Maintenance/Administrative base facility so we can continue to provide service as well as address the growing needs of our community.
+A major challenge facing Intercity Transit is the cost to address significant capacity and aging concerns at the Operations/Maintenance/Administrative base facility so we can continue to provide service as well as address the growing needs of our community.
 The rehabilitation and expansion of the Pattison Street maintenance and operations facility has been delayed twice.
 Once due to the passage of I-695 which eliminated approximately 40% of Intercity Transits funding and the second time due to the elimination of the federal Bus and Bus Facility funding under the 2012 federal transportation legislation.
 One of the unfortunate results of the elimination of funding is the need to individually pursue needed rehabilitation work with local dollars.
 Doing so has been necessary but it is, unfortunately, more expensive to pursue projects individually rather than mobilize one effort.
 An approximately eight million-dollar project to replace old underground storage tanks (UST), which did not meet environmental standards, move the location of the vanpool fueling station to enhance site safety and increase the capacity of the bus yard was completed in 2018.
-While the award of a \$9.7 million-dollar federal grant was incredibly helpful, the soaring cost of construction means more local dollars are required to keep up with inflation.
+Two federal competitive grant award of \$9.7 million dollars in 2018 and \$11.3 million-dollars in 2020 were incredibly helpful, and we feel so fortunate to have received them, however the soaring cost of construction means more local dollars are required to keep up with inflation.
 For the first time in its history, Intercity Transit is considering bonding for capital construction.

 The community has expressed the need to provide fixed-route and Dial-A-Lift services within our current boundaries to areas currently unserved.
 In addition, the community has requested we start service earlier, end later and increase frequency.
 The need for express service connecting Thurston, Pierce and King Counties continues to grow.
-The elimination of all Pierce Transit express service in the highly congested I-5 corridor resulted in Intercity Transit adding a number of additional trips starting in 2011.
+The elimination of all Pierce Transit express service in the highly congested I-5 corridor resulted in Intercity Transit adding additional trips starting in 2011.
 This additional service significantly impacted Intercity Transit budget.
 It was hoped that Pierce Transit would resume service but to date there is no indication they will do so.